CodebyGoose/CodebyGoose.github.io/README.md

 JavaScript

 How to View
-Visit the live site at: [Your Website URL]
+Visit the live site at: https://codebygoose.github.io

 Author
 Joshua .J Atienza